The Complete Guide for Replacement Double Pane Windows

-Double-panes consist of two panes of glass held apart at an equal distance by a spacer, then sealed on the edges.
+Double-pane glass units consist of two panes of glass held apart at an equal distance by a spacer, then sealed on the edges.

 Seal failure condensation between two panes of glass